 Capital Construction Department.
-This Department is responsible for capital improvement administration of consulting services and construction contracts for the development of new construction projects and improvement of existing Village owned facilities as well as interdepartmental capital improvements.
+This Department is responsible for capital improvement administration (excluding the Utility Master Plan) of consulting services and construction contracts for the development of new construction projects and improvement of existing Village owned facilities as well as interdepartmental capital improvements.

-The seven departments provide residents and businesses with the full range of municipal services contemplated by state law or local charter.
+The departments provide residents and businesses with the full range of municipal services contemplated by state law or local charter.
 Services include police, culture, recreation, licensing and permitting, general administration and finance, water and sewer utilities, public works and maintenance, solid waste disposal and recycling, and code enforcement.